GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 The Topics API gives access to topics of interest observed for a user, without having to resort to tracking the sites a user visits, or exposing their navigation history.

 The Topics API _caller_ is the entity that calls the[`document.browsingTopics()` JavaScript method](/docs/privacy-sandbox/topics/#access-topics), or observes and accesses topics [using HTTP request headers](/docs/privacy-sandbox/topics/#use-headers-to-access-and-observe-topics).
-Your code, and the origin it's called from, in this instance, is the caller.
+Your code, and the eTLD+1 it's called from, in this instance, is the caller.
 When you call the Topics API, you're instructing the user's browser to observe the topics of interest when the user visits a website.
 This visit is then considered in the topics calculation for the next epoch.

-The Topics API is designed to [filter results](/docs/privacy-sandbox/topics/topic-classification/#how-the-api-decides-which-callers-see-which-topics) per-caller or per-origin of the context.
+The Topics API is designed to [filter results](/docs/privacy-sandbox/topics/topic-classification/#how-the-api-decides-which-callers-see-which-topics) per-caller or per-eTLD+1 of the context.
 In other words, the origin of the iframe (when using the JavaScript API) or the URL of the fetch request (when using headers) is considered the caller, and topics are calculated according to that caller.
-Topics generated for one caller are unique and never shared with other callers.

 The following diagram illustrates this approach: